Analysis and evaluation of the composition of cosmetics

 5. Professional advice throughout the product life cycle on the market

-Placing a cosmetic product on the EU market without a high-quality Safety Assessment Report is a serious offensive that usually leads to product recalls, significant financial penalties and serious damage to the reputation of the cosmetic brand.
-The Cosmetic Product Safety Report (CPSR) is a basic requirement for your cosmetic product to enter the market.
-Thanks to our specialists, you will receive such a report in the blink of an eye.
-The Cosmetic Product Safety Report consists of the following elements: Part A: Information on the safety of cosmetic products (composition, purity, exposure calculation) Part B: Cosmetic product safety assessment (applications, warnings, justification, approval)
+Launching a cosmetic product in the EU market without a high-quality Safety Assessment Report is a serious offensive that usually leads to a product recall, significant financial penalties and serious damage to the cosmetic brand's reputation.
+A Cosmetic Product Safety Report (CPSR) is a basic requirement for your cosmetic product to enter the market.
+Thanks to our specialists, you will receive such a report in no time.
+The Cosmetic Product Safety Report consists of the following:

 PRODUCT INFORMATION FILE

 Every cosmetic product on the European market needs a Product Information File (PIF).
-This documentation contains all product information, from manufacturing to labelling.
-The responsible person is obliged to keep the product documentation for a period of ten years from the date of placing the last batch of the product on the market.
-The PIF of the product must be readily available for inspection at the address of the person responsible for the product.
+This file contains all product information, from production to labeling.
+The responsible person is required to keep the product file for a period of ten years from the date the last batch of the product was placed on the market.
+The product's PIF must be readily available in case of an inspection at the address of the person responsible for the product.

-Notification is the act of informing the competent authorities that you intend to sell a cosmetic product on the European market.
-All cosmetic products are subject to notification.
-On the EU market, the notification is made in the CPNP (Cosmetic Products Notification Portal) system.
-The purpose of the notification is to inform the competent authorities that you intend to sell the cosmetic product on the European market, so that the competent authorities know who to contact if they have questions about the cosmetic product or want to inspect it.
+Notification is the operation of informing the competent authorities that you intend to sell a cosmetic product on the European market.
+All cosmetic products have to be notified.
+In the EU market, notification is made in the CPNP (Cosmetic Products Notification Portal) system.
+The purpose of the notification is to inform the competent authorities that you intend to sell a cosmetic product on the European market, so that the relevant authorities know who to contact if they have questions about the cosmetic product or if they want to inspect it.

 en_GBEnglish